-1.5 Summary of Response Actions
+1.5 Summary of Response (Remedial) Actions

 The U.S. Environmental Protection Agency (EPA) added the Cornell-Dubilier Site to the National Priorities List (NPL) on July 28, 1998.
-The NPL is a list of hazardous waste sites in the United States that are eligible for long-term remedial action (i.e., clean up) under the Federal Superfund Program.
-The EPA divided the Site into four operable units (OUs) to address remedial actions, where Operable Unit 1 (OU1) addressed nearby residential and commercial properties; Operable Unit 2 (OU2) addressed Facility soils; Operable Unit 3 (OU3) addressed contaminated groundwater; and Operable Unit 4 (OU4) addressed contamination found in adjacent stream channels (i.e., unnamed tributary and 10 miles of Bound Brook) and floodplain sediments.
+The NPL is a list of hazardous waste sites in the United States that are eligible for long-term remedial action (i.e., clean-up) under the Federal Superfund Program.
+The EPA divided the Site into four operable units (OUs) to address remedial actions, where Operable Unit 1 (OU1) addressed nearby residential and commercial properties; Operable Unit 2 (OU2) addressed Facility soils; Operable Unit 3 (OU3) addressed contaminated groundwater; and Operable Unit 4 (OU4) addressed contamination found in adjacent stream channels (i.e., 8.3 miles of the Bound Brook and unnamed tributary, 1.6 miles of the Green Brook) and floodplain sediments.

 The selected remedial action for OU1 was addressed first, and required the excavation, off-site transportation, and disposal of PCB-contaminated soils, property restoration, and cleaning of interior dust at residential and commercial properties in the vicinity of the former Facility.
 EPA began remediating OU1 in 2005, and work was substantially complete by 2014.
 The selected remedial action for OU2 included the demolition of Facility buildings; excavation of the most highly contaminated soil; on-site treatment of excavated soils using low temperature thermal desorption or off-site disposal if warranted; backfilling of excavated areas with clean fill or treated soil; and installation of a multi-layer cap or hardscape.
-Remediation for OU2 began in 2006, and was substantially complete by 2012.
+Remediation of OU2 began in 2006, and was substantially complete by 2012.
 The selected remedial action for OU3 included institutional controls and long-term monitoring of groundwater and vapor intrusion, and incorporated a waiver for groundwater treatment due to technical infeasibility.
 The remedial action associated with OU3 was initiated in 2012 and continues to be implemented.
-The selected remedial action for OU4 includes excavation and off-site disposal of capacitor debris located along the portion of Bound Brook that is adjacent to the former Facility property; the relocation of a waterline that transects the former Facility property; capping and treatment of groundwater along the boundary of the former Facility property and Bound Brook; and excavation and removal of contaminated sediment and floodplain soils along a three-mile stretch of Bound Brook.
-The complete remedial design for OU4 is pending, and no remedial actions have been implemented to date.
+The selected remedial action for OU4 includes excavation and off-site disposal of capacitor debris located along the portion of Bound Brook that is adjacent to the former Facility property; the relocation of a waterline that transects the former Facility property; capping and treatment of groundwater along the boundary of the former Facility property and Bound Brook; and excavation and removal of contaminated sediment and floodplain soils in areas of the Bound Brook and its floodplains, inclusive of New Market Pond.
+The remedial design for OU4 is pending, and no remedial actions have been implemented to date.